youngsoonpark/traffic-flow-optimization-with-qlearning/README.md

 cd source && make

 Finally you can run the application.
+Note that the application must be run in its own directory.

 ./Roadster